An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Example: Totally real PSp(6,2) -realizations

-Up to M\"obius transformation, the computed Belyi map of degree $56$ is of the form $f_0(X)^2$ with a rational function $f_0$ of degree $28$, see section A in the extra file; this function has four branch points, group $\text{PSp}_6(2)$ and ramification type $(C_1,C_2,C_2,C_3)$.
+Up to M\"obius transformation, the computed Belyi map $F$ of degree $56$ is of the form $f_0(X)^2$ with a rational function $f_0$ of degree $28$, see section A in the extra file; this function has four branch points, group $\text{PSp}_6(2)$ and ramification type $(C_1,C_2,C_2,C_3)$.
 Up to rescaling, the branch points of $f_0$ are $0$, $1$, $-1$ and $\infty$.
-We use this function $f_0$ as a starting point to compute the Hurwitz curve of all covers with ramification type $(C_1,C_2,C_2,C_3)$ and branch points $0, 1+\sqrt{\lambda}$, $1-\sqrt{\lambda}$, $\infty$, with $\lambda\in \qq\setminus\{0,1\}$.\\ This can be done by complex deformation techniques.
-The point is that this is numerically stable, since the starting point is already a cover with $4$ branch points.
-We thus assemble equations (or equivalently, rational functions $f_\lambda(X)$) for many covers $C_\lambda$ with ramification type and branch point set as above, for values $\lambda\in \cc$.
-The function field of the Hurwitz curve is finite over $\qq(\lambda)$ (where $\lambda$ is viewed as a transcendental).
-Thus, the universal family corresponding to our Hurwitz space can be parameterized by $f_1(X)^2f_2(X)-tf_3(X)^7$, where $\deg(f_1)=6$, $\deg(f_2)=16$, $\deg(f_3)=3$, and where each coefficient of the $f_i$ is a function fulfilling some algebraic dependency with $\lambda$.
-To make the equations unique, we may apply linear transformations in $X$ and, e.g., fix the coefficient at $X^2$ in $f_3$ to be $0$ and the one at $X^5$ in $f_1$ to be $1$.
-In fact, two ``random" coefficients can usually be expected to generate the entire function field of the Hurwitz curve.
+We use this function $f_0$ as a starting point to compute the Hurwitz curve $\mathcal{C}$ of all covers with ramification type $(C_1,C_2,C_2,C_3)$ and branch points $0, 1+\sqrt{\lambda}$, $1-\sqrt{\lambda}$, $\infty$, with $\lambda\in \qq\setminus\{0,1\}$, by assembling equations for many fiber covers $\mathcal{T}_\mathcal{C}(h)\to \mathbb{P}^1$ in our universal family.\\ This can be done by complex deformation techniques, slowly increasing the parameter $\lambda$ and using Newton approximation to adjust the coefficients of $f_\lambda$.
+The point is that this is numerically stable, since the starting point is already a cover with $4$ sufficiently separated branch points, leading to a sufficiently ``far from singular" matrix in Newton's method.\footnote{Of course, this observation should be understood as a qualitative statement, not something that can be quantified in generality.} The function field of the Hurwitz curve is a rational field $\mathbb{Q}(\alpha) $ by Proposition \ref{prop:psp62}, containing $\qq(\lambda)$ (where $\lambda$ is viewed as a transcendental) via the branch point reference map.
+Thus, the universal family $\mathcal{T}_\mathcal{C}\to \mathcal{C}\times \mathbb{P}^1$ can be parameterized by $f(t,X):=f_1(X)^2f_2(X)-tf_3(X)^7$, where $\deg(f_1)=6$, $\deg(f_2)=16$, $\deg(f_3)=3$, and where each coefficient of the $f_i$ is an element of $\mathbb{Q}(\alpha)$ --- hence fulfilling some (yet unknown) algebraic dependency with $\lambda$.
+Analogously, the ramification indices at $1\pm \sqrt{\lambda}$ yield conditions on the factorization of $f(1\pm \sqrt{\lambda},X)$.
+Since a generator of the (rational!) root field of $f(t,X)$ is only unique up to $\text{PGL}_2$-action, we may apply linear transformations in $X$ and, e.g., fix the coefficient at $X^2$ in $f_3$ to be $0$ and the one at $X^5$ in $f_1$ to be $1$.\\ In fact, two ``random" coefficients can usually be expected to generate the entire function field $\mathbb{Q}(\alpha)$.
 We use this and let the coefficient $\beta$ at $X^4$ in $f_1$ converge to a rational value, using Newton approximation.
 Then any further coefficient $\gamma$ will converge to an algebraic number of degree at most $[\qq(\beta,\gamma):\qq(\beta)]$ (which is bounded by the index of $\qq(\beta)$ in the function field of the Hurwitz curve), and given a sufficient complex precision, we can recognize this algebraic number using the LLL algorithm.
 Doing this for several rational values of $\beta$, we obtain (by interpolation) the algebraic dependency between $\beta$ and $\gamma$ parameterizing the function field of our Hurwitz curve.